chtiJBUG/docker-kie-wb/readme.txt

-To create image:

-#to create image
+This container when built shall contain :
+-drools-wb 6.2 CR3
+-postgres

-sudo docker build -t="imagename" .
+sudo docker build -t="image-wb" .

-#to run container as a service
+and to run it :
-sudo docker run -d --name container-name -h="hostname" -p 8080 -p 22 -p 5432 image1 (or -p 49155:8080 to avoid random port)
+sudo docker run -d --name nhs1 -p 19418:9418 -p 19080:8080 -p 19022:22 -p 15432:5432 image-wb

-#to verify if container is running:
-sudo docker  ps

-#to get all the information about container:
-sudo docker inspect <containar-name>

-#to copy files to the host-machine
-sudo docker cp container-name:/source  destination
+then open a browser and go to http://localhost:19080/kie-wb and user admin with password admin

+There is an ssh server
+ssh -p 19022 root@localhost
+password is root
+the logs for the tomcat server are located under /var/log/supervisor/tomcat.log

+The git repository is at port 19418.
+On the machine, the repository /home/

+This docker container is built on the docker hub.
+If you want to download the built image : sudo docker pull chtijbug/drools-kie-wb and then sudo docker run -d --name nhs1 -p 19080:8080 -p 19022:22 -p 15432:5432  chtijbug/drools-kie-wb and all the rest is the same.